redhat-cip/dci-openshift-agent/README.md

 - `disconnected_registry_auths_file`: A file with a string that contains the auths for private registries.
 - `pullsecret_file`: File with secrets in JSON format that will be used along with the ones provided by DCI job and the `openshift_secret`.

-The content all these variables is merged by DCI, those secrets are combined in a single podman authentication file used to interact with the required registries during the mirroring, image inspections, pruning tasks performed byt the DCI Openshift agent.
+The content of all these variables is merged by DCI, those secrets are combined in a single podman authentication file used to interact with the required registries during the mirroring, image inspections, pruning tasks performed by the DCI OpenShift agent.

 Important:

 - Secrets are processed in the following order: Job secrets --> openshift_secret --> disconnected_auths --> pull_secret_file
 - If a registry entry exists in multiple sources, the last one processed takes priority
-- It is recommended that the additional secrets are set in the form of registryA/<namespace> to use an specific auth entry against a registry as recommended in the [podman documentation](https://github.com/containers/image/blob/main/docs/containers-auth.json.5.md)
+- It is recommended that the additional secrets are set in the form of registryA/<namespace> to use a specific auth entry against a registry as recommended in the [podman documentation](https://github.com/containers/image/blob/main/docs/containers-auth.json.5.md)

 ### Disconnected environment